castle/castle-ruby/README.md

 If the user has enabled two-factor authentication, `authorize!` might raise `ChallengeRequiredError`, which means they'll have to verify a challenge to proceed.

-Capture this error just as with UserUnauthorizedError and redirect the user.
+Capture this error just as with UserUnauthorizedError and redirect the user to a path **not protected** by `authorize!`.

 If the user tries to reach a path protected by `authorize!` after a challenge has been created but still not verified, the session will be destroyed and UserUnauthorizedError raised.